phaserjs/phaser/README.md

 * Cache now has support for XML files stored in their own container.
 You can add them with `cache.addXML` (typically this is done from the Loader automatically for you) and get them with `cache.getXML(key)`.
 There is also `cache.checkXMLKey(key)`, `cache.checkKeys` and `cache.removeXML(key)`.
 * Rectangle.aabb is a new method that will take an array of Points and return a Rectangle that matches the AABB (bounding area) of the Points (thanks @codevinsky #1199)
 * AudioSprite support is now built into the Loader and SoundManager.
 AudioSprites are like sprite sheets, only they consist of a selection of audio files and markers in a json configuration.
 You can find more details at https://github.com/tonistiigi/audiosprite (thanks @codevinsky #1205)
+* Point.parse will return a new Point object based on the x and y properties of the object given to Point.parse (thanks @codevinsky #1198)

 ### Updates